 Orville Wright Engineering And Design Magnet is a public middle school in Los Angeles.
-The principal of Orville Wright Engineering And Design Magnet is Kenneth Pride.
-975 children attend Orville Wright Engineering And Design Magnet and identify mostly as Black, non-Hispanic; Asian; and Hispanic.
-6% of the Orville Wright Engineering And Design Magnet students are "limited in English proficiency."
-51% of the 975 students here are paying reduced lunch prices.
-The ratio of students to teachers at Orville Wright Engineering And Design Magnet is 18:1.
+The principal of Orville Wright Engineering And Design Magnet is Dana Perryman, who can be contacted at firstname.lastname@example.org.
+786 students attend Orville Wright Engineering And Design Magnet and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+3% of the Orville Wright Engineering And Design Magnet students have "limited English proficiency."
+66% of the 786 students here get reduced lunch prices.
+The student to teacher ratio at Orville Wright Engineering And Design Magnet is 18:1.
 Visitation Elementary School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 - P.E. classes